 I think that the primary reason we have all supposed that the other disciples knew that Judas was the betrayer, is because we have assumed that Judas had led the band of soldiers into the Garden of Gethsemane when Yeshua was taken.
 Yet the record doesn't really say that.

-The method Judas chose in identifying Yeshua to the soldiers is I think the key hear.
+The method Judas had chosen in identifying Yeshua to the soldiers is I think the key hear.
 Remember, Judas was crafty.
 He was always intent upon being perceived as a faithful follower of the Lord, but in truth he had his own agenda.
-Thus, he did not show his hand by audaciously pointing out Yeshua to the band of soldiers but rather chose to betray his Master with a kiss.
+Thus, he did not show his hand by audaciously pointing out Yeshua to the band of soldiers, but rather chose to betray his Master with a kiss.

 The record states that Judas went before them.
 This does not necessarily mean that he led them, but more likely that at some point Judas overtook them and went out in front of them.